 DVT is a blood clot that can form in either the deep veins of the legs or the veins of the upper extremities.
 Each year, 600,000 Americans are diagnosed with DVT, but there are ways to prevent becoming part of that statistic.

-About half of people with DVT don’t show symptoms.
+According to Cleveland Clinic about 30% of people with DVT don’t show symptoms.
 However, other people experience symptoms such as:

 - Swelling in either one leg or both legs

 - Red/Discolored skin in the leg affected with DVT

 How can You Prevent DVT?

 To ensure that you are able to prevent DVT, take the following steps:

 - Avoid smoking.
 Smoking can cause the blood vessels to tighten and can restrict the blood flow, causing blood clots.

 - Check your blood pressure regularly.
 If it’s high, take the necessary steps to lower it.